Fashionism-Bangkit-Capstone/Fashionism-Machine-Learning/README.md

 # How to reproduce the code deployment.

-1. Copy the model deployment
+1. Copy the model deployment  branch

 <pre>
 ```bash